brushfiretech/brushfire-legal/privacy.md

 **12.2 EU-US Privacy Shield**

-All Personal Data the Service receives from the European Union is subject to regulation by the EU-US Privacy Shield as set forth by the United States Department of Commerce, to which we have certified our compliance.
-We have certified that we adhere to the Privacy Shield principles of Notice, Choice, Accountability for Onward Transfers, Security, Data Integrity & Purpose Limitation, Access and Recourse, Enforcement & Liability when processing Personal Data from the European Union in the United States.
-To review our Privacy Shield compliance certification please visit [this page](https://www.privacyshield.gov/list).
+All Personal Data the Service receives from the European Union is subject to regulation by the EU-US Privacy Shield as set forth by the US Department of Commerce, to which we have self-certified our compliance.
+E-vent Software, Inc. complies with the EU-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries.
+E-vent Software, Inc. has certified that it adheres to the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability.
+If there is any conflict between the policies in this privacy policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
+To learn more about the Privacy Shield program, and to view our certification page, please visit https://www.privacyshield.gov/.

-Brushfire is subject to the investigatory and enforcement powers of the Federal Trade Commission and the Department of Transportation of the United States, and as such Customers may be entitled to invoke binding arbitration for disputes related to Personal Data.
-Brushfire is also liable in matters of compliance with the EU-Privacy Shield principles regarding the onward transfer of your Personal Data to third parties.
 Please see Section 14 - Complaints or Disputes to review your options for submitting complaints or disputes regarding Our handling of your Personal Data.

 ### Section 13 - Changes to This Privacy Policy

 Brushfire reserves the right, in its sole discretion, to update this Privacy Policy statement to reflect Service, Clients, and Customer feedback as well as to maintain compliance with applicable governmental regulations.
 The most current version of this Privacy Policy will supersede all previous versions and are effective according to the date that the update was rendered.
-To view the update history for this Privacy Policy, please visit this page (https://github.com/brushfiretech/brushfire-legal/commits/gh-pages/privacy.md).
+To view the update history for this Privacy Policy, please visit https://github.com/brushfiretech/brushfire-legal/commits/gh-pages/privacy.md.
 Brushfire encourages you to periodically review this Privacy Policy to be informed of how We are protecting your information.

 ### Section 14 - Complaints or Disputes

 **14.1 Complaints**

-If you have a complaint about how We have handled your Personal Data or Brushfire privacy practices, please contact us in writing at Brushfire Technology, Attn: Privacy Officer, P.O.
-Box 77122, Fort Worth, TX 76177 USA, or by email to [privacy@brushfiretech.com](mailto:privacy@brushfiretech.com).
+E-vent Software, Inc. is subject to the investigatory and enforcement powers of the Federal Trade Commission.
+If you have a complaint about how We have handled your Personal Data or Brushfire privacy practices, please contact us in writing at:

+Brushfire Technology
+Attn: Privacy Officer
+P.O.
+Box 77122
+Fort Worth, TX 76177 USA

+Or by email to privacy@brushfiretech.com.
 We will take all necessary and reasonable steps to work with you to attempt to resolve your complaint.

 **14.2 Dispute Resolution**

-Residents of the European Union who believe their Personal Data has not been handled in compliance with the Principles outlined in the EU-US Privacy Shield may file a dispute through the BBB EU Privacy Shield Program.
+In compliance with the EU-US Privacy Shield Principles, E-vent Software, Inc. commits to resolve complaints about your privacy and our collection or use of your personal information.
+European Union individuals with inquiries or complaints regarding this privacy policy should first contact E-vent Software, Inc. at:

+Brushfire Technology
+Attn: Privacy Officer
+P.O.
+Box 77122
+Fort Worth, TX 76177 USA
++1 (866) 825-8252
+privacy@brushfiretech.com

+E-vent Software, Inc. has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles to BBB EU PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit http://www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information and to file a complaint.

+Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a Privacy Shield Panel.